gl1tchclub/Sonus-Website/README.md

 ___

 ## Project Description
 To make this project come true, I used VSCode as the IDE and Sveltekit as the framework.
-Using this framework, the entire project was coded just using HTML, CSS, and Javascript.
+Using this framework, I coded the entire project in HTML, CSS, and Javascript.

 All user data and images is fetched from the [Unsplash API](https://api.unsplash.com/) and the sona description is fetched from the [WordNinjas API.](https://api.api-ninjas.com/)